 Tip 6: Use battery saving mode

-While this mode is designed to make your tablet last longer when the battery is running low, it has another use – helping your tablet charge quicker.
+While this mode is designed to make your device last longer when the battery is running low, it has another use – helping it charge quicker.

-It limits how much your phone vibrates, and limits the use of location services and background data (programs like email might not update unless you open them, for example).
+It limits how much your device vibrates, and limits the use of location services and background data (programs like email might not update unless you open them, for example).

-While the tablet’s functionality will be reduced, it will be more usable than when in flight mode or switched off altogether.
+While the device's functionality will be reduced, it will be more usable than when in flight mode or switched off altogether.
 And crucially, it’ll charge quicker.
 Great stuff.